Link to home pageLanguagesLink to all Bible versions on this site

 The messengers, under urgent orders, did the 60 km in under 24 hours (whether they went all night, we do not know, but they were probably obviously tired when they showed up at Peter's gate).
 Peter was not about to be stampeded into action; he had to eat, sort things out in his mind, talk it over with the others—since they decided to send a committee, preparations had to be made.
 So they set out the next day, but they are dignified Jews and are not going to run—they set a steady pace and probably make some 45 km before stopping for the night.
 The remaining 15 km they knock off before noon the next day.
 So, the “this very hour” refers to the time of Peter's arrival.

 I was praying in my house when wow, a man stood before me in shining clothing 31 and said: ‘Cornelius, your prayer has been heard and your alms are remembered before God.
 32 Send therefore to Joppa and summon Simon, who is surnamed Peter.
-He is lodging in the house of Simon, a tanner, by the sea; upon arriving he will speak to you.’§Less than 5% of the Greek manuscripts omit “upon arriving he will speak to you” (as in NIV, NASB, LB, TEV, etc.).
+He is lodging in the house of Simon, a tanner, by the sea; upon arriving he will speak to you.’[l]
 33 So I sent to you at once, and you did well to come.
 Now then, we are all present before God to hear all the things commanded you by God.”*Cornelius does not beat around the bush, he wants to hear from God.
 Instead of ‘God’ some 5% of the Greek manuscripts have ‘the Lord’ (as in NIV, NASB, LB, TEV, etc.).

 Peter preaches